Dreamlinerm/Netflix-Prime-Auto-Skip/README.md

 ## What it does

-The script, "skipper.js", is injected into all urls containing "amazon.\*/\*/video" or "netflix.com" or "disneyplus.com" or "hotstar.com".
+The script, "skipper.js", is injected into all urls containing "amazon.\*/\*/video" or "netflix.com" or "disneyplus.com" or "hotstar.com" or "starplus.com".

-It automatically skips Ads, intros, Credits, recaps, and anything else you don't want to watch on Netflix, Prime video and Disney Plus & Hotstar.
+It automatically skips Ads, intros, Credits, recaps, and anything else you don't want to watch on Netflix, Prime video and Disney Plus (& Hotstar, STAR+).

 ## ✨ Features

-On Netflix, Prime Video, Disney+ & Hotstar and Crunchyroll it automatically:
+On Netflix, Prime Video, Disney+ (& Hotstar, STAR+) and Crunchyroll it automatically:

 <ul>
 <li>Skips Intros & Recaps</li>